History of Lindy Hop: Dean Collins and Hollywood

-Lindy Hop's movement into the American and international mainstream is largely attributed to four factors: Hollywood films, dance studios and instructors such as Arthur Murray, touring dance troupes, and ordinary people (e.g., American troops in WWII bringing Lindy Hop to new countries).
+Lindy Hop's movement into the American and international mainstream is largely attributed to four factors: Hollywood films, dance studios, instructors such as Arthur Murray, touring dance troupes, and ordinary people (e.g., American troops in WWII bringing Lindy Hop to new countries).
 One of key figures in Lindy Hop's move to Hollywood was Dean Collins.

-Dean Collins learned Lindy Hop from his sisters in New Jersey and became a high-profile dancer of this style on the west coast of the United States, appearing in a number of Hollywood films that capitalized on the popularity of swing music and dancing.
-Frankie Manning and other African American dancers also appeared in key films of the era, such as Hellzapoppin' and A Day at the Races, however, their films were not as numerous.
+Dean Collins learned Lindy Hop from his Jewish sisters in New Jersey, and the Savoy Ballroom.
+He became a high-profile dancer of this style on the west coast of the United States, appearing in a number of Hollywood films, such as Hellzapoppin'.

 World War II era (1941 to 1945)

-During the war many top performers were called to military service, including many Lindy Hoppers and musicians.
-Frankie Manning and other members of the Whitey's Lindy Hoppers were drafted, prompting the disbanding of the group.
-Lindy hop became a wartime recreation, with white dancers developing as the most well-known and common faces in popular musical films.
+During the beginning of World War II, Japanese-Americans and other groups were unjustly interned in camps.
+Despite this, Japanese-Americans formed swing bands, bringing solace and community to fellow detainees.
+These bands played lively music, including swing and big band tunes, lifting spirits in the camps.
+Through performances and dances, they provided moments of joy and escape from the hardships of internment.

 In 1943, Life magazine featured Lindy Hop on its cover and called it "America's National Folk Dance".
+Lindy Hop/Jitterbug was a popular dance used by the media as a military recruitment tool.
+Places like the Hollywood Canteen were featured in films to capitalize on the dance's popularity, attracting individuals and promoting enlistment.
+The energetic rhythms and exhilarating movements of Lindy Hop/Jitterbug symbolized patriotism and camaraderie, generating excitement and a sense of adventure in joining the military.
+By showcasing these dances at venues such as the Hollywood Canteen, the media effectively instilled a spirit of unity and support for the troops, contributing to the war effort and shaping the cultural landscape of that era.